gmaclennan/docker-openvpn/README.md

 Substitute the environment variables `REGION`, `USERNAME`, and `PASSWORD` as needed.
 Note that `REGION` is optional, and defaults to `US East`.

-Due to the nature of the VPN client, this container must be started with some additional privileges, `--cap-add=NET_ADMIN` and `--device=/dev/net/tun` make sure that the tunnel can be created from within the container.
+Due to the nature of the VPN client, this container must be started with some additional privileges. `--cap-add=NET_ADMIN` makes sure that the tunnel can be created from within the container.

 Starting the container in privileged mode would also achieve this, but keeping the privileges to the minimum required is preferable.